-“I’m not filming my own home,” he said as if that was the most ludicrous thing that had been stated in this conversation.
-“I am in touch with my home and my research lets me know everything that I need to know about it.”
+“I’m not filming my own home,” he replied as if that suggestion was the most ludicrous thing that had been said in this conversation.
+“My personal research there is just that, personal.
+I’m not willing to share my results at this time.”

-“You’ve mentioned this research a couple times, what exactly are you doing?”
+“You’ve mentioned this research a couple times now, what exactly are you doing?”

-I noticed, not for the first time, that when I asked about his home or his family he started to rub the side of his head in a weird way.
-Using his middle finger he rubbed above his ear in a circular motion.
+I noticed, not for the first time, that when I asked about his home or his family he would rub the side of his head in a weird way.
+Using his middle finger he massaged above his ear in a circular motion.
 There was actually a small circular bald spot there.

-“The board.”
-He says, his middle finger tracing small circles above his ear.
+“The board,” he replied, his middle finger tracing small circles above his ear.

 “You’re still using the Ouija Board?”

 “It’s the most effective way to contact spirit.”

 He sat back, obviously agitated, “Whenever I need to.”

 I considered for a moment, “What about your son?”
 I asked, “Does he still talk to his imaginary friend, Ball?”